Mozketo/WorkitemImporter/README.md

 ## What is this project?

 This is a simple project to help migrate Jira tickets to VSTS as workitems.
+Provide a list of JQL to be sync'd to VSTS, it will automatically find the Sprints and Epics associated with the issues and sync these too. _Note: Sub-tasks should be sync'd after the other issue-types are processed._

 ## Required